jenridunn/bing-images-search-and-download/README.md

-# Search and Download Images using Bing's API
+# Search and Download Images from Microsoft Bing Images

 ## Introduction